-The Derecho of August 10-11, 2020 contributed to make several counties in Iowa look like this one in the picture.
-The American Legion’s National Emergency Fund is there to help with natural disasters like this when our members must leave their homes.
-The fund can provide up to $3,000 in financial aid to American Legion and SAL members who meet the criteria and up to $10,000 to help with repairs to a Post.
-Applications can be found on National’s website.
-If you have members in the following counties, The American Legion can offer help through the NEF: Audubon, Benton, Boone, Cass, Cedar, Clarke, Clinton, Dallas, Greene, Grundy, Guthrie, Hardin, Iowa, Jackson, Jasper, Johnson, Jones, Linn, Madison, Marshall, Muscatine, Polk, Poweshiek, Scott, Story, Tama, and Washington.
+The Derecho of December 15, 2021 has impacted several counties in Iowa.
+The American Legion’s National Emergency Fund (NEF) is there to help with natural disasters like this when our members are displaced from their homes.
+NEF can provide up to $3,000 in financial aid to American Legion and SAL members who meet the criteria and up to $10,000 to with repairs to a post.

 The American Legion National Emergency Fund was established in 1989 to be used to meet the needs of Posts or an individual member of the Legion family (Legion, Auxiliary or SAL) in areas stricken by natural disasters.
 Since disasters are not restricted to boundaries and can strike anytime or anywhere, the National Emergency Fund is ongoing so the Legion will be prepared to address future emergencies as they arise.

 All requests for assistance will be submitted through Department Headquarters on The American Legion National Emergency Fund Grant Application.
 Copies are available upon request from Department Headquarters and are available for download by clicking on the link at the bottom of this page.

 Legion Family Members helping Legion Family Members